bergshrund/tf-sops-kms-flux/README.md

 Additionally, we'll use a GitHub account and a personal access token that can create repositories.

+IMPORTANT: The KMS crypto key value and the Google Secret Manager secret must exist and be passed into Terraform as input values (see the example below in var.tfvars).
+The Terraform code does not create KMS and GSM cluster services.

 ## Bootstrapping Flux and Application

 All input variable values will be placed in the `vars.tfvars` file, and Terraform will be run with the option `-var-file`: